-UAW strike day 4: GM threatens to send 2,000 workers home, Ford cuts 600 jobs
+UAW strike Day 4: GM threatens to send 2,000 workers home, Ford cuts 600 jobs

 - Negotiation and demands: The UAW's call for a 40% pay increase is still intact as negotiations continue.
 Also on the docket are pensions, cost of living adjustments and quality of life improvements.

 - Reactions: President Biden urged automakers to share their profits with workers as the strike tested his bid to be the "most pro-labor" president.
-He has dispatched Julie Su, the acting labor secretary, and Gene Sperling, a White House senior adviser, to head to Detroit to help with negotiations.
+He is dispatching Julie Su, the acting labor secretary, and Gene Sperling, a White House senior adviser, to Detroit to help with negotiations.

-So far, both sides aren't making much progress, according to the union.

-"Progress is slow, and I don't really want to say we're closer," Fain told MSNBC on Sunday morning.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.